-The allocated Officer for Renhold is PC Charlotte Norris, who can be contacted directly on 101 (Extension 2515) or by email here.
+The allocated Officer for Renhold is PC Kerry Jones, who can be contacted on 101 or by email here.

-PCSO Calum McHattie will also be working with Charlotte and he can be contacted here.
+PCSO Calum McHattie will also be working with Kerry and he can be contacted here.

 You can also find out a lot of information from the Police's Crime and Policing Website here.